decentraland/documentation/content/creator/rewards/gatting-started.md

 Before starting to use the Rewards Service, make sure you have a collection [approved and ready to mint]({{< ref "/creator/wearables-and-emotes/publishing/publishing-collections.md" >}}).

 ## Create your first campaign
+A campaign refers to an incentivized initiative designed to boost user engagement through reward offerings.
+In this section, you'll discover the campaign configuration details, along with the prerequisites for initiating the distribution of rewards.
 Enter to the [Rewards Service](https://rewards.decentraland.org/), connect your wallet, click on the **Campaigns** tab, and finally click on the **Create Campaign** button.
 You will be redirected to the campaign creation page.

 <img src="/images/rewards/create-campaign-page.png" alt="Creating new campaign" style="width:100%; max-width: 600px; margin: 0 auto;display: block;" width="1480" hegiht="1532" />